NO APPLICATIONS ARE BEING ACCEPTED FOR 2021.

-The 2019 Iowa Pork Leadership Academy is now underway!
+Applications for the 2020 Iowa Pork Leadership Academy is now underway!
 IPLA is open to all men and women interested in providing future leadership to Iowa’s pork industry.
-We’ll open up applications for the 2020 IPLA later this year.
+Applications are due Nov.
+30, 2019.
+Fill one out now!

 Iowa’s agriculture leadership is built on generations of individuals who have made agriculture their cause, not just their job.
 The Iowa Pork Producers Association recognizes that the future of Iowa’s pork industry depends on developing new leaders who share the same passion.
 The Iowa Pork Leadership Academy was created to accommodate Iowa’s pork producers who are committed to the pork industry and provide them with the tools they need to succeed as leaders.
 This is a resource for talented men and women who want to contribute to a better future for Iowa’s communities and the long-term profitability of the pork industry in Iowa.